By Sarah Chilton, employment lawyer speaking at iCAAD London 2019

 Is addiction a disability?

 In the UK, employees who are disabled under the Equality Act 2010 (“the Act”), are protected from discrimination and harassment.
 A disability is defined as a physical or mental impairment which has a substantial and long-term adverse effect on someone’s ability to carry out normal day-to-day activities.
+Have a look at this official website to find more information about the laws and regulations concerning the same.
 Addiction is expressly excluded from the definition of disability, unless it arose as a result of taking medically prescribed drugs or other medical treatment.
 This exclusion might make employers think that they can disregard disability discrimination when dealing with employees with an addiction, but it is not that straightforward.